nomi30701/Underwater-image-color-correction-adaptive-contrast-enhancemention-and-yolo-detect-python/README.md

 ![img 3](https://github.com/nomi3070/Underwater-image-correct-and-adaptive-contrast-enhancemention-python/blob/main/Preview%20image/91_img_.png_reslut.jpg)

-# How to run the code
+# How to use and requirements
+Put the image or .mp4 in the `Input` folder.

+If you want to change the model please open the main.py file.

+This repo provides models for detecting single sea turtles and sea urchins.

 * Requirements:
 ```
 pip install -r requirements.txt